Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Loss or damage to your car by fire.
 Cover is available when your vehicle suffers loss or damage caused by fire.

 - If you damage another vehicle/property.
 If your vehicle is involved in an incident that causes damage to someone else’s vehicle or property and you are at fault, your classic car insurance policy covers your legal liability.
-This includes cover for your legal costs and insurers generally offer liability limits of $20 million or $30 million.
+This includes cover for your legal costs and insurers generally offer liability limits of up to $20 million.

 - Modifications, options or accessories to your car.
 When accidental damage, fire, flood, storm, theft, attempted theft, vandalism or a malicious act cause loss or damage to any modifications, options or accessories fitted to your vehicle, this will be covered by your insurer.